nterrien/pkmn-teambuilder/README.md

-# pkmn-odyssey-teambuilder
+# pkmn-teambuilder

-A teambuilder for Pokémon Odyssey.
+A teambuilder for Pokémon.
 This tool is inspired by [Marriland's Pokémon Team Builder](https://marriland.com/tools/team-builder/en/).
 The code is adapted from [Pokémon Odyssey Teambuilder](https://github.com/nterrien/pkmn-odyssey-teambuilder)

 Data and sprites https://github.com/PokeAPI/pokeapi/